Margarita Grilled Shrimp Skewers

 For the shrimp skewers:

 - Extra Jumbo shrimp: I use raw, peeled Extra Jumbo-sized shrimp for this recipe.
-I recommend shrimp labeled “16 to 20 per pound”, also meaning that there are 16 to 20 shrimp in a pound.
+I recommend shrimp labeled “16 to 20 per pound”, which simply means there are 16 to 20 shrimp in a pound.

-- Fresh lime and cilantro: These are optional, but they offer additional flavor at grilling and serving time.
+- Fresh lime & cilantro: These are optional, but they offer additional flavor at grilling and serving time.
+I definitely like LOTS of lime!!

 - Tequila: Optional. :)